hack-the-6ix/hackthe6ix-backend/README.md

 **NOTE: In development mode, ALL EMAILS will land in `dev_logs` instead of being actually sent**

 #### Authentication
-You will also need to configure SAML authentication.
+You will also need to configure SSO authentication.
 Copy `config/settings.json.example` to `confing/settings.json`and configure the settings as desired.
 For certificates, you must encode the PEM certificate (with headers) to base64.
 Note that you can add as many providers as desired, the given ones are there as examples.